-The below set of symbols are the earliest known source of the ”inscribed stone” symbols, which legend tells where found on a flat stone at 80 or 90 feet level in the Money pit.
-They come from a letter sent by a Reverend A.T.
+The below set of symbols are the earliest known claim of the design of the ”inscribed stone” symbols, which legend tells where found on a flat stone at 80 or 90 feet level in the Money pit in 1803 or 1804.
+The sequence comes from a letter sent by a Reverend A.T.
 Kempton on the 29th of April 1949.
 The symbols also found their way into Edward Rowe Snow’s book “True Tales of Buried Treasure”, in 1949.
-They have since become the alleged “inscribed stone” symbols, very much doubted to be genuine by serious researchers.
+They have since become the alleged “inscribed stone” symbols, very much doubted to be genuine by researchers.
 I have made a cryptographic investigation of these symbols, which I give below in narrated PowerPoint format.

 Time period of production, and possible nationality of the Oak Island designers

 Geochron Lab carbon dated wood taken from structures in the Money pit to 1575 +- 75 years, which means the tree was cut during early American colonization.
-Measurements between objects placed by man around the Money pit and in it, according to several investigators through the years, seem to be based on English Rods (502.92 cm) and feet (the English Imperial feet being 30.48 cm).
+Measurements between objects placed by man around the Money pit and in it, according to documentation seem to be based on English Rods (502,92 cm) and feet (the English Imperial feet being 30,48 cm).
 These were used as fixed standards for surveying in England from the signing of the law Composition of Yards and Perches (sometime between 1266 and 1303).

 Artifacts found on Oak Island have been proven to originate from Spain.
 I pair of scissors, a shoe (Spanish 16th century fashion) and some Spanish coins.
-But this doesn’t prove the designers where of Spanish nationality.
-It only proves that some of the people involved, most likely workers, miners and handy-men, were of Spanish nationality.
+This indicates that some of the people involved, most likely workers, miners, and handy-men, were of Spanish nationality.

-After understanding the time period of production, and the probable nationality of the designers, we can look at the Kempton symbols.
+After understanding the most likely time period for production of the Oak Island facilities, and the probable nationality of the designers, I looked at the Kempton symbols.
 There have been a few attempts and claims regarding the decipherment of these symbols.
-By assuming the symbols are genuine and created late 16th century (for the sake of the investigation only), and taking into account alphabets, historic cryptographic methods available during late 16th century and statistical math, one can exclude all known deciphering attempts but two.
-The simple substitution decipherment “Forty feet..” etc, and a poly-alphabetic (cipher disc or Tabula Recta) cipher-break attempt made by Dr. Ross Wilhelm in 1971, resulting in a message in Spanish.
+For the sake of my investigation, I first assumed the sequence of symbols indeed were created late 16th century or early 17th century.
+I looked at the alphabets of languages and cryptographic methods available at that time and concluded that of all decipherments I had seen, I could exclude all attempts but two.
+The simple substitution decipherment “Forty feet..” etc, and a poly-alphabetic (cipher disc or Tabula Recta) cipher-break attempt made by Dr. Ross Wilhelm in 1971, resulting in a Spanish message.
 I will go through both of these decipherments in the video below.

 A cryptographic investigation

 This video is a narrated PowerPoint lecture giving my cryptographic investigation of the Kempton symbols.
 I have exclusively used information available publicly, and this is not part of my main discovery.
-My approach for the investigation, was to see if I could find indications showing with some degree of certainty, that the Kempton symbols were indeed created by the designers of the Money pit complex, or not.
-I arrived at very interesting conclusions.
+My approach for the investigation was to see if I could find indications within the sequence itself if the Kempton sequence of symbols were created during the time period late 16th to early 17th century, which would make it possible they were created by the designers of the Oak Island complex.
+I find the result of the investigation very interesting.